Human Trafficking

 Victim Assistance

-- Fear of authority figures
+• Fear of authority or retribution

-- Frequent travel on the I-5 corridor
+• Frequent travel along the I-5 corridor

 Additional Resources